Sweet Potato Cauliflower Soup

 Instructions

-- Preheat oven to 450°F. Line a rimmed baking sheet with parchment paper.
+- Preheat the oven to 425°F and line a rimmed baking sheet with parchment paper.

 - Meanwhile, heat the remaining 1 tablespoon oil in a large pot over medium-high heat.
-Add onions and carrots and cook until the onions soften, about 3 to 4 minutes.
-Add the garlic and ginger and cook until fragrant, about 1 more minute.
+Add the onion, garlic, ginger, remaining 1 teaspoon salt, coriander, turmeric and cumin.
+Cook for 5 minutes, until the onions soften and become fragrant.

-- Stir in coconut milk and the roasted cauliflower.
-Blend with an immersion blender until smooth and consistent.
+- Pour the coconut milk and most of the roasted cauliflower (save some for topping) to the pot with the sweet potatoes.
+Blend with an immersion blender until smooth and creamy.

 Notes